-Integrates knowledge from several disciplines and seeks to combine the social and natural sciences.
+Integrates knowledge from several disciplines and seeks to combine the social and natural science.
 Theory is interwoven with basic concepts, and emphasis is on how humans view and interact with the natural environment.
-Themes and topics studied include control, complexity/simplification, sustainability, adaptation, place, mechanization, efficiency/inefficiency, centralization/decentralization, resilience, parks, economies of scale, specialization/diversification, development, and poverty.
-These themes are discussed in relation to five basic human societies: hunting and gathering, pastoral, agricultural, industrial, and global.
-Collaborative research is undertaken depending on the opportunity.
-Houghton East Africa.
-Fulfills part of General Education Changing World requirement.
+Key themes are discussed in relation to basic human societal structures in anthropology.
+Fulfills part of General Education Global Competence requirement.
 Liberal Arts.